The duties of a Trustee are:

-Carolyn Gilby is Trustee with portfolio for clinical and nursing and joined the board in 2019.
+Carolyn Gilby is Trustee and Chair of First Steps ED and joined the board in 2019.

 Passionate about person centred care and challenging the stigma regarding learning disabilities, mental health and mental illness.
 A retired Executive Director of Nursing and Operations at NHS Derbyshire Healthcare Foundation Trust.